ALMSIVI/novel-tools-py/README.md

 ## Basic Concepts

 - A novel, or any book, usually consists of **volumes** and **chapters**.
 Some novels may only have chapters, but not volumes.
-- Volumes and chapters are denoted by **titles**; namely, **volume titles** and **chapter titles** respectively.
+- Volumes and chapters are denoted by **titles** -- **volume titles** and **chapter titles**, respectively.
 - The book might have a **book introduction** at be beginning of the text file.
 It may also contain **volume introductions** at the beginning of each volume.
 - Therefore, for a book, the common structure is: **book title** - book introduction - volume title - volume introduction - chapter title - **chapter content** - ...
 - **Regular titles** contain an **index** and a **content**.
 Sometimes they may not have content at all, but an index is always necessary.
 For example, *Volume 1: The Escape* has the index *1* and content *The Escape*.
 - There might be several sets of indices within a same book.
 For example, there might be some *Interlude* chapters scattered across normal chapters.
 These interludes are indexed independently of the others.
 - **Special titles** do not contain an index.
 Like regular titles, they may or may not have content, but they may contain certain **affixes** that make them easy to recognize.
 Examples include *Introduction*, *Foreword*, and *Conclusion*.
 - **Metadata** are data about the book that are not part of the content itself, including the book author, id, languages, and tags.
-They are useful for organizing the books on a shelf or in a management software, including [Calibre](https://calibre-ebook.com/).
+They are useful for organizing books in a e-book management software, including [Calibre](https://calibre-ebook.com/).
 A template metadata can be found [here](config/sample_metadata.json).

 The toolkit's job is to extract the different elements within a novel file, correct them of any errors (if any), and reformat them to be more regular and nicer.